navigating-the-darkweb/navigating-the-darkweb/docs/chapter5_zeronet.rst

 ZeroBlog
 ========
 ZeroBlog [#]_ is a self-publishing demo blog that allows you to build and publish your blog on ZeroNet by simply cloning the application.
-To create your blog, install ZeroBlog, click the three dots icon on the right side of the application name, and click the “Clone” option.
+To create your blog, install ZeroBlog, click the three dots icon on the right side of the application name, and click the **Clone** option.

 .. figure:: images/image161.png
-	:width: 300
+	:width: 350
 	:alt: To create a blog in ZeroNet, clone the ZeroBlog application
 	:class: with-border